bg-write/is-your-dog-emo/README.md

 ![randomdog](https://i.imgur.com/JPejoUS.png)

 ### Final app:
+New screen
 ![new screen](https://i.imgur.com/CoEZNTM.png)

+After clicking button
 ![after clicking button](https://i.imgur.com/vWw0ChF.png)

+Mobile view
 ![mobile view](https://i.imgur.com/qVqFLti.png)

 ### Technologies Used:
 *JavaScript
 *HTML
 *CSS
 *Postman
 *app.diagrams.net
 *Genrenator API
 *RandomDog API
 *GitHub
 *Git
 *Mac Terminal
 *Visual Studio Code
 *Google Chrome DevTools (and, like, just Google)
 *Bootstap
 *Coffee
 *Naps
 *Breaks
 *Calling my mom
 *Decent nights' sleep

 ### A Guide To The Code:
 #### index.html
-Incorporated external scripts and links for Bootstrap and confetti design.
+*Incorporated external scripts and links for Bootstrap and confetti design.

-10 IDs, 1 Class (for flex containers).
+*10 IDs, 1 Class (flex container).

 #### style.css
-Font Family:
+*Font Family:
 -monospace
-Colors:
+*Colors:
 -#ffd87d (dull gold)
 -#fdf2b0 (lighter gold)
 -#f79d85 (darker pink)
 -#f6b998 (lighter pink)
 -#9ec0e0 (blue)

-Media query accomodating a mobile-friendly max-width of 767px.
+*Media query accomodating a mobile-friendly max-width of 767px.

 #### app.js
-I was able to complete my JS with only one cached element reference and two event listeners targeted towards the same click event (the button).
-However, the JS could be more DRY if moving around my JS embraces the use of predefined constants, variables, and functions.
+Was able to complete JS with only one cached element reference and two event listeners targeting the same click event (the button).
+However, the JS could be more DRY by using more predefined constants, variables, and functions.

 My favorite function: In the genre event listener, the added JSON.stringify() was the breakthrough I needed to complete the JS.

 ### Biggest Challenge:
 Streamlining my event listeners to make new images and text consistent and fluid.
+Took much trial and error to get the exact results I needed.

 ### Key Learnings/Takeaways:
-I enjoy CSS and design more, yet I find to JS to be more rewarding (when it works!).
+I enjoy CSS and playing with design, yet I found JS to be more rewarding (when it works!).

-JS works, yet I'm sure there's a way to simplify the code and make it more powerful to accomodate more complex APIs.
-I chose two very simple (and already randomizing) APIs, and I'm curious if the JS would hold up with more complicated data.
+I'm sure there's a way to simplify the code to make it more powerful to accomodate more complex APIs.
+I chose two simple (and already randomizing) APIs, and I'm curious if the JS could handle more complicated data.

 ### Next Steps (icebox):
 *Incorporate more fluid design, especially for mobile.

-*More specific if statement: Right now, words like "emotion" return a "(yes.)" message.
+*More specific If Statement: Right now, words like "emotion" return a "yes" message.

-*Set up a JS function that changes the colors of a string; would like to match the genre names to match the multi-color lettering of the Cap'N Jazz album cover.
+*Set up a JS function that changes the colors of a few random letters of a string; would like to match the genre names to match the multi-color lettering of the Cap'N Jazz album cover.

 ### Original Pseudocode for app design (BIG PICTURE):
 1. Gather the bones: In my README, define all the elements that I need and their relationships to each other; which ones are just pretty to look at, which ones will interact with other elements, and how it’ll all come together.